-- Before using a chain saw you must understand the effects of kickback and what causes it.
+- 1 Before using a chain saw you must understand the effects of kickback and what causes it.
 (See the section on "How to avoid kickback".) - 2 Before using a saw you must understand the difference between sawing with the top and bottom edges of the bar.
-(See the section on "How to avoid kickback".) - 3 Tree maintenance work with a chainsaw above ground level, in which working one-handed can occur, should only be carried out by persons with experience of and training in: - tree maintenance - · climbing techniques - · safety instructions for climbing - extra safety equipment, such as harnesses, loops, straps, ropes, safety hooks and other anti-fall measures for both the chain saw and operator. - 4 During tree maintenance work above ground level, the chain saw should be "made safe".
-The saw is "made safe" by attaching a safety line to the fixing loop on the saw.
+(See the section on "How to avoid kickback".)

-1 Basic safety rules

-- 1 Look around you: - To make sure there are no people, animals or other objects nearby that might affect your work. - To make sure that none of the above might come within reach of your saw or be hit by a falling tree or a falling branch, and be injured. - Follow the instructions above, but do not use a chain saw in a situation where you cannot call for help in case of an accident. - 2 All tree maintenance work above ground level should be carried out by two or more persons with the appropriate training (see above, "important"; point 3).
-At least one person should be on the ground to carry out rescue procedures and/or to get help should an emergency arise. - 3 During tree maintenance work above ground level, the working area should always be "secured" and be marked out by signs, tape or similar.
-The person(s) on the ground should always inform the person(s) working above before they enter the "secured" working area. - 4 Do not use the saw in bad weather, such as dense fog, heavy rain, strong wind, intense cold, etc. Working in cold weather is tiring and often brings added risks, such as icy ground, unpredictable felling direction, etc.
+- 1 Basic safety rules - Look around you: 1 - · to make sure there are no people, animals or other objects nearby that might affect your work. - to make sure that none of the above might come within reach of your saw or be injured by falling trees.

+Follow the instructions above, but do not use a chain saw in a situation where you cannot call for help in case of an accident.

-- Take great care when removing small branches and avoid cutting bushes (i.e. cutting many small branches at the same time).
-Small branches can be grabbed by the chain and thrown back at you, causing serious injury. - 6 Ensure that you can stand and work safely.
-Always work out an free escape route.
-Look for possible hindrances to an unexpected move. - 7 Take the utmost care when cutting through branches or logs that are in tension.
+- 2 Do not use the saw in bad weather, such as dense fog, heavy rain, strong wind, intense cold, etc. Working in cold weather is tiring and often brings added risks, such as icy ground, unpredictable felling direction, etc. - 3 Take great care when removing small branches and avoid cutting bushes (i.e. cutting many small branches at the same time).
+Small branches can be grabbed by the chain and thrown back at you, causing serious injury.

+4 Check the area around you for possible obstacles such as roots, rocks, branches, ditches, etc., in case you have to move suddenly.
+Take great care when working on sloping around.

+5 Take the utmost care when cutting through branches or logs that are in tension.
 A log or branch that is in tension can suddenly spring back into its natural position before or after you cut it.
 If you stand on the wrong side or start cutting in the wrong place it may strike you or your chain saw.
 This could make you lose control and cause a serious accident.

-8 Before moving your chain saw switch off the engine and lock the chain using the chain brake.
+Before moving your chain 6 saw switch off the engine and lock the chain using the chain brake.
 Carry the saw with the bar and chain pointing backwards.
 Fit a guard to the bar before carrying the saw any distance.